Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Saints stats and trends

-- New Orleans' games this season have hit the over on two of six set point totals (33.3%).
+- New Orleans' games this year have hit the over on two of six set point totals (33.3%).

 - New Orleans is 3-0 against the spread and 3-0 overall in games when it puts up more than 21.0 points.

-- In games that New Orleans picks up more than 332.1 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that New Orleans amasses more than 332.1 yards, the team is 1-1 against the spread and 1-1 overall.

 - This year the Saints have six turnovers, eight fewer than the Buccaneers have takeaways (14).